 Don’t worry!
 Leopold I wasn’t the terrible Belgian king who slaughtered and exploited basically everyone in the Congo.
 That was his son, Leopold II.
 So we need have no uncomfortable feelings about Belgian National Day.
 Unless you’re from the Belgian Congo.
 Then I feel like hard feelings are still okay.

-Most of the songs were in Flemish, a language I couldn’t understand even if someone threatened to bash my head in.
+Most of the songs were in Flemish, a language I couldn’t understand even if someone threatened to bash my head in for not speaking it.
 Occasionally the Belgians would break this up with an exuberant rendition of an American pop song from the 1980s.
 I sang along with enthusiasm when we got to “Holding Out for a Hero”, but I still don’t know what Bonnie Tyler has to do with Belgian National Day.

 There was one song in French, “La Vie en Rose”, but the Flemish Belgians sang it with such exaggerated Frenchieness that I got the distinct impression it’s still not overpopular to be a French speaker in Flanders, even though you might not get your head bashed in anymore.

-However, even if you’re not lucky enough to be in Bruges on Belgian National Day, it’s worth it to check out the Markt at night to see the buildings all lit up.
+However, even if you’re not lucky enough to have your 24 hours in Bruges on Belgian National Day, it’s worth it to check out the Markt at night to see the buildings all lit up.

 See!
 It’s like you’re in a dream, but you’re awake!